mnot/I-D/safe-hint/draft.md

 information about the user, which may be of small assistance in "fingerprinting" the user (1 bit of information, to be precise).

-Due to its nature, including it in requests does not assure that all content will actually be safe; it is only when servers elect to honour it that it might change content.
+Due to its nature, including "safe" in requests does not assure that all content will actually be safe; it is only when servers elect to honour it that content might be "safe".

 Even then, a malicious server might adapt content so that it is even less "safe" (by some definition of the word).
 As such, this mechanism on its own is